Violin Rosin: The Essential Ingredient

 How to do this?

-Different methods with the same result.
-Some folks use a pocket knife and simply score the surface of the rosin in a crosshatch pattern.
-Some folks use a bow that already has rosin on it and stroke the rosin 100 times or so to scratch up the surface of the rosin.
-I even heard one teacher say that you need to scratch the surface of a new cake of rosin with the screw of the bow that will be using that rosin.
-She claimed there was some sort of metaphysical bond that formed between the bow and the cake of rosin at that time, and that the rosin would not work as well on any other bow.
-Me?
-I just take a piece of fine sandpaper to the top of the rosin and rough it up a little.
+Different methods, same result.
+Some people use a pocket knife to score the surface of the rosin in a crosshatch pattern.
+Others use a bow that’s already rosined and stroke the rosin about 100 times to scratch up the surface.
+I even heard one teacher suggest scratching the surface of a new cake of rosin with the screw of the bow that will use it.
+She claimed that this created a metaphysical bond between the bow and the rosin, making it less effective on other bows.
+As for me, I just take a piece of fine sandpaper to the top of the rosin and rough it up a bit.

-The type of rosin used for instruments is determined by the diameter of the strings.
-Generally this means that the larger the instrument is, the softer the rosin should be.
-For instance, double bass rosin is generally soft enough to be pliable with slow movements.
-A cake of bass rosin left in a single position for several months will show evidence of flow, especially in warmer weather.
+The type of rosin used for instruments depends on the diameter of the strings.
+Generally, the larger the instrument, the softer the rosin.
+For example, double bass rosin is typically soft enough to remain pliable with slow movements.
+If left in one position for several months, especially in warmer weather, a cake of bass rosin will show signs of flow.

 Where to Buy Rosin?